odvratnozgodan/kmp-showcase/README.md

 This project is organized into the following modules:

+* **:build-logic:** Contains the composite build plugins used to configure all other modules.
 * **:composeApp:** The main application module for each platform (Android, iOS, Web).
 * **:core:** Contains shared business logic, data models, and common utilities with the following submodules:
     *  `:core:authentication`